au2/blue-button-benchmark/README.md

 ### Update Master Health Record Scenario

 In this scenario a patient launches the application to add new entries, remove an existing entry or update an existing entry.
-Implementation of this scenario loads all the active entry summary fields for a patient as organized as sections.
+Implementation of this scenario loads all the active entry summary fields for a patient organized as sections.
 Then new entries are added, a subset of entries are removed and a subset of entries are updated.

 The implementation depends on the following parameters
 * `num_update_per_year`: This is the number of write access to master record per patient per year.
 Depending on the number of patients in the system this determines write access to database per minute.